nus-cs2103-AY2223S1/tp/docs/UserGuide.md

   1) Done status
   2) Priority level
   3) Deadline
-  4) Lexicographical order of description
+  4) Alphabetical order of description

 >The sorting criteria is applied in order.
-For instance, a task that is undone will *always* appear before a task that is done, regardless of priority level, deadline or lexograhpic order.
+For instance, a task that is undone will *always* appear before a task that is done, regardless of priority level, deadline or alphabetical order.
 >
 >If two tasks are tied on the same criteria (e.g. both tasks have the same priority level), they will be tiebroken based on the next criteria.
 >